IamTheHttp/game-platform/readme.md

       rotation : 0.2 // in radians
     });
   };

+  apis.main.writeBubble({
+    id: 'bubbleTextExampleID',
+    text: 'It is dangerous to go alone! \ntake this!',
+    backgroundColor: 'green',
+    borderColor:'orange',
+    borderWidth: 3,
+    fontColor: 'purple',
+    x: 200,
+    y: 200,
+    height:0, // the minimum value is the text value within width:0, // the minimum value is the text value within
+    fontSize: 16
+  });

   // in a game, you usually render in a loop, the API supports it by having deterministic draws setInterval(() => {